13302296C/flutter_rte/README.md

  * _above_ or _below_ the editor container, by setting the `toolbarPosition` attribute;
  * _scrollable_, _grid_ or _expandable_ by setting the `toolbarType` attribute
  * Completely detached from the editor and located anywhere outside the [HtmlEditor]widget.
 This allows [ToolbarWidget] to be attached to several HtmlEditors.
-For this type of inplementation please refer to the example.
+For this type of inplementation please refer to the example within the package.

 ### Toolbar Contents and Custom Button Groups